tinode/chat/docs/API.md

 ### gRPC

-See definition of the gRPC API in the [proto file](../pbx/model.proto). gRPC API is nearly identical to HTTP API with an exception that it allows the `root` user to send messages on behalf of other users.
+See definition of the gRPC API in the [proto file](../pbx/model.proto). gRPC API has slightly more functionality than the API described in this document: it allows the `root` user to send messages on behalf of other users as well as delete users.

-### Websocket
+### WebSocket

 Messages are sent in text frames, one message per frame.
 Binary frames are reserved for future use.
 By default server allows connections with any value in the `Origin` header.